Ghetts

-Justin Jude Clarke-Samuel (born 9 October 1984), better known by his stage name Ghetts (formerly Ghetto), is a British grime MC, rapper, songwriter and actor.
-His music has been played on national radio stations such as BBC Radio 1, Kiss 100, BBC Asian Network, and BBC Radio 1Xtra.
+Justin Jude Clarke-Samuel (born 9 October 1984), better known by his stage name Ghetts (formerly Ghetto), is an English grime MC and rapper.
 He released his debut studio album, Rebel with a Cause, via independent record label Disrupt on 9 March 2014.
 Known for his hard hitting lyrics and intricate rhyme schemes, he is associated and has toured internationally with such acts as Kano and was a member of N.A.S.T.Y.
 Crew.

+In 2021 he won the Best Male Act at the Mobo Awards and in 2024 received the Mobo Pioneer award for his "significant contribution to British black culture".

-Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London in October 2025.
-He is due to appear in court on 24 November.
+Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London in October 2025, and pleaded guilty on 8 December 2025.
+On 3 March 2026, he was sentenced to 12 years in prison.

 Musical career

 Ghetts was a member of grime collective N.A.S.T.Y.
 Crew, however he left, saying that things had gone "pear shaped" due to the number of people in the group.
 He later went on to create the grime collective The Movement, including Devlin, Wretch 32, Scorcher, Mercston, Lightning, and DJ Unique.

 Ghetts has made a number of well-known songs within the UK grime scene.
 In 2008, Ghetts was nominated for a BET Award for Best International Act: UK along with Chipmunk, Giggs, and Skepta.
 In the end, Giggs took the award home.

 In October 2020, Ghetts collaborated with Fraser T. Smith in the production of Smith's debut album "12 Questions".